-Originally, ownership was not a design criteria for the Prototyping Puppets project but it has emerged as a central value for the development of the project.
+Originally, ownership was not a design criterion for the Prototyping Puppets project but it has emerged as a central value for its development.
 Key mechanisms that we can identify in this early phase are:

-1. Combination of narrative, making, and performing

-2. Embodiment (mainly through performance)

-3. Co-ownership of expression between puppet and puppeteer
+- 1. Combination of narrative, making, and performing - 2.
+Embodiment (mainly through performance) - 3.
+Co-ownership of expression between puppet and puppeteer

-These are present in the project through its particular field (puppets as performative objects) but also through our educational design.
+These manifest in the project through its particular field (puppets as performative objects) but also through our educational design.

 Based on these observations, the project adjusted some design parameters to support this emerging ownership further.
 This includes particularly adjustments to the role of the workshop instructor.
-Originally, the role of the workshop instructor was seen as facilitator of the mainly technical learning experience: to support the technical implementation of puppets that combine mechanical construction with basic circuit building.
-As the different stages of the workshop showed combined effects in increased expressions of ownership, the instructor's role and educational material is designed to support these effects further.
+Originally, the role of the workshop instructor was seen as that of a facilitator of the mainly technical learning experience.
+Namely, to support the technical implementation of puppets that combine mechanical construction with basic circuit building.
+As the different stages of the workshop showed combined effects in increased expressions of ownership, the instructor's role and educational material was adjusted in later workshops to support these effects further.
 Some key changes are:

 Instructors are advised to shift into a stage manager role near the end of the workshop.
 That means, that they become engaged not just with the building process but also facilitate rehearsals, staging, and ultimately the performance.
-The goal is to encourage rehearsals and puppet-puppeteer embodiment toward the final performance.
+Their set goal is to encourage rehearsals and puppet-puppeteer embodiment toward the final performance.
 This is targeted to support inexperienced puppeteers to gradually accept the dynamics of the puppeteering situation that we traced in the expert workshop.
-Particularly student puppeteers are encouraged to control their puppet and bring it "to life" in the context of the collaboratively developed story.
+They are positioned to encourage student puppeteers to control their puppet and bring it "to life" in the context of the collaboratively developed story.

-Instructors are advised to explain the main educational content during the building phase, but to not touch the puppet as the student is building it.
+Instructors are advised to explain the main educational content upfront during a the building phase, but to not touch the puppet as the student is building it.
 Instead, the making process becomes a form of awakening of the puppet through the hands of the student.
-This is a tradition that is presnt in puppetry (e.g. in Wayang Kulit) as part of the performance ritual.
+This is a tradition that is present in puppetry (e.g. in Wayang Kulit) as part of the performance ritual.
 Here, it is used to focus control and ownership of a particular puppet on the student(s).
 It is intended as an indirect form of empowerment supporting stronger ownership (O'Neill and Barton, 2005).

-Future directions might focus on the story development and encourage personal narratives, applying techniques from performance art (Boal, 2000) to increase the connection of participants/ co-creators to the narrative framing.
+Future directions might focus on the story development and encourage personal and socially relevant narratives, applying techniques from performance art (Boal, 2000) to increase the connection of participants/ co-creators to the narrative framing.
 In addition, we observed bonding through shared creation.
 As one student participant noted: "I wasn't really good friends with some of these people [other participants] before this, but now I feel like we [claps hands] we are bonded."
 Improved teamwork and collaboration opens up new educational opportunities, such as targeting near-peer tutoring more effectively.

-Fostering a Feeling of Ownership has emerged as a key component of the co-design practices briefly discussed here.
+Fostering a feeling of ownership has emerged as a key component of the co-design practices briefly discussed here.
 We notice that it transcends different layers from material making to immaterial performative expression and argue that it can be used as a powerful tool for successful educational design.